 - Military ID's or DD Form 214's will be required for Veteran graduates to pick up their Americana honor cord, awarded in appreciation of their military service, at a booth in Central's lobby the day of graduation.

 Prepare for Graduation Day

 Find out what to expect at your ceremony, from when to arrive to the significance of the procession and how to cross the stage.

 - There is no formal rehearsal for the ceremony, although a detailed explanation of the ceremony will be reviewed during line up.
 You will be assisted as you proceed to the Patriot Center to your seat.
 Your name will be called and you will approach the stage to be presented a diploma cover the night of graduation.
 Students who successfully complete all degree requirements during Spring Semester and have no balance due to the institution can pick up their official diploma at the Central Campus Records Office from July 1st - 31st with photo ID.
 Diplomas that are not picked up by July 31st will be mailed to the student address on file.

 - Grad Images, a professional photographer, will take photos of each graduate as they shake hands with the President.
-Approximately two weeks following the ceremony, you will receive one free proof along with information regarding purchase.
-A designated area will be roped off for personal photos taken by friends and family.
+Approximately two weeks following the ceremony, you will receive communication from Grad Images with information regarding purchase.

 - It is particularly important that students respect their fellow students and the faculty, administrators and guests who have come to witness and participate in the conferring of their degrees.
 For this reason, graduates are expected to return to their seats after they have walked and remain there until all students have walked and the members of the stage party have exited the stage.